Got to Love Japanese Mochi. It’s the Best Japanese Dessert, in my honest opinion. And I take my research very seriously.

 I always say that Japanese cakes and sweets are a guilt-free way for satisfying your sweet tooth.

-Mochi have a very subtle sweet taste, and that’s because they are made mostly from chestnuts, red or white bean paste, green tea and rice flour (Mochiko).
+Mochi has a very subtle sweet taste, and that’s because they are made mostly from chestnuts, red or white bean paste, green tea, and rice flour (Mochiko).

 The white coating you see on the Mochi Japanese cakes comes from the starch powdered to keep them from sticking to each other.

 The colors are white, pale green (green tea, my favorite), or pale pink (strawberry).
 Each season the stores change the colors and shapes of Japanese desserts and cakes to reflect the change of season.

 Pink during April in Tokyo, when the cherry blossoms bloom, orange and gold in October / November in Tokyo, for autumn leaves.

 Mochi cakes have a sticky texture with a bad reputation for killing old people on New Year’s eve.
 Why New Year’s eve?
 It’s the traditional Japanese food on this holiday.

 But please don’t let this put you off – Mochi is eaten year-round, and these accidents mostly happen with elderly people who have trouble chewing.

 Japanese Mochi Recipe: How To Make It

 Making Mochi at home is not as complicated as you would think.
 I find it to be a very relaxing activity, perfect for cooking with kids as no hot oven is needed, only a short cooking time on the stove.